jpssff/aspjs/README.md

 Other important global functions are: `bind` and `lib`.
-As you saw in the first example, `bind` attaches an event handler and as you will see shortly, `lib` loads a module (library) similar to `require` in other common javascript frameworks (the `lib` syntax was chosen over `require` to avoid conflicts when porting this framework to other platforms).
+As you saw in the first example, `bind` attaches an event handler and as you will see shortly, `lib` loads a module (library) similar to `require` in other common javascript frameworks (the `lib` syntax was chosen over `require` to avoid conflicts when adapting this framework to other platforms).

 Also, the global objects `app`, `req`, `res` and `util` are available for for convenience so you don't have to explicitly load them like: